When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 engage body, brain, and relationship in concert.

-By cultivating somatic awareness, practicing co-regulation, accessing
+By building somatic awareness, practicing co-regulation, accessing

 implicit memory through experiential methods, and repairing relational